 Locks are built in conjunction with dams.
 The dams create the higher water level to give sufficient water depth for boats.
 The Erie allows boats to cross the Catskill Mountain Range, traveling through the Mohawk River Valley.
 The dams also provide water power to generate electricity, with generating plants located next to the dams.

 Lock 17 is a bit different.
 Due to its great height, a guillotine-like wall drops down from a fixed wall that must be passed under.
-With a lift of 40 ½ feet, its lift is greater than any singe lock on the Panama Canal.
+With a lift of 40 ½ feet, its lift is greater than any single lock on the Panama Canal.
 Interestingly, on the tallest of all the Erie locks, the engineers have provided hanging ropes for boat mooring, which provide almost no leverage – quite a challenge.

 In addition to having to squeeze under the door to Lock 17, there were numerous times when low structures made the crew want to duck for fear of hitting their heads.
-Bridges are listed as being at least 15 ½ feet above water level, however none of New York bridges have sign board s to show height above water.
+Bridges are listed as being at least 15 ½ feet above water level, however, none of New York bridges have sign board s to show height above water.
 Last Dance is 21’ 6” tall at the top of the mast and 15’ 6” at the top of the bimini.

-One of cities along the Erie is Amsterdam.
+One of the cities along the Erie is Amsterdam.
 Last Dance moored along a lock wall at Guy Park.
 Guy Johnson was a British Loyalist who fought with the British Army during the revolutionary war.
 Being on the losing side, Guy had to leave the country and his property became a park and his house a museum.
 One disadvantage of spending a night along the canal is that train tracks run parallel to the canal, and freight trains are numerous.
-With a couple road crossings in Amsterdam, the trains are required to blow their horns as they enter town.
+With a couple road crossings in Amsterdam, the trains are required to blow their horns as they enter the town.
 There is an amazing amount of freight being moved at 4:30 am.

 The sad part of this oddity – the reason the Beatle can sit atop the stack— is that the factory below is shuttered.
-It is testimony to the decline of smoke-stack industries and the loss of employment opportunities in cities once thriving.
+It is testimony to the decline of smokestack industries and the loss of employment opportunities in cities once thriving.
 Amsterdam was once home to Mohawk Carpet and Cabbage Patch Dolls.

 Through the city, many eloquent, architecturally interesting homes, built in the early 20th century are losing their luster since the people remaining in Amsterdam lack the resources to maintain large, financially demanding houses.
 There was one exception to share and to end on a positive note.
 A brick home, with stained glass windows, was wonderfully maintained.
 An interesting feature, behind the house, facing the next street, is a brick barn.
 The barn has been converted into a three-car garage with an enormous amount of space.
 Glen longs for such a garage.